tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Welcome to Unit 10!
 Everything students have learned up to this point–from data wrangling and cleaning, to simulations and projected return on investments--has been to prepare students and give them the foundation needed for implementing advanced analytics pipelines using **time series** analysis and **machine learning**.

-This unit introduces students to the world of data science and **machine learning**. **Machine learning** is a form of programming that employs algorithms and statistical models to enable insights, predictions, and data-driven decision making. **Machine learning** involves the development of computer applications that have the ability to automatically learn from data and make adjustments to parameters and execution based on experience, with little to no interaction from a developer.
+This unit introduces students to the world of data science and machine learning.
+Machine learning is a form of programming that employs algorithms and statistical models to enable insights, predictions, and data-driven decision making.
+Machine learning involves the development of computer applications that have the ability to automatically learn from data and make adjustments to parameters and execution based on experience, with little to no interaction from a developer.

 For many students, this unit and the units to follow will be the "bread and butter" of the class.
 Advanced analytics is taking the data industry by storm, offering developers and companies a means to analyze thousands of large data sets and use computer predictions to drive investments and decision making.
 Machine learning is especially beneficial in financial services, allowing banks and professionals to analyze large data sets and use technology to make investment recommendations and predictions, a process that typically requires multiple people and hours/days of time.
 Machine learning has streamlined financial analysis.
 Work that previously took hours for a single financial professional to complete can now be automated and completed within minutes using machine learning algorithms.